 – Perry Hoogendijk, solo-tuba player, Royal Concertgebouw Orchestra

 Since 2012, Sander participated in various conductor competitions and walked away with various prizes.
 For example, in 2012 he won the conductors contest at the MAV Symphonic Orchestra in Budapest, in 2013 the prize at the Blue Danube Opera conductor contest, in 2014 the “George Enescu Philharmonic Orchestra Prize” at the Jeunesses Musicales Bucharest conductor contest, and in 2015 he came second in the Blue Danube Opera conductor contest.
 This led to various collaborations at home and abroad.
 This is how he came to conduct opera houses in Ostrava and Stara Zagora, and was host conductor at the Moldova Philharmonic Orchestra in Iasi and the Banatul Philharmonic Orchestra in Timisoara.
 In The Netherlands he conducted; The Hague Philharmonic Orchestra, the Metropole Orchestra, The Gelders Orchestra, the North Netherlands Symphony Orchestra and the South Netherlands Philharmonic.
-He also assisted at the Dutch Touring Opera (The Flying Dutchman).
+He assisted at the Dutch Touring Opera (The Flying Dutchman) and he is also awarded with the prestigious conductor scholarship 2018 by “Het Kersjes Fonds.”

 In 2018/2019 he debuted at the Rotterdam Philharmonic Orchestra, the Dutch Student Chamber Orchestra, the Slovak State Philharmonic Orchestra Košice and following on from being guest conductor at The Hague Philharmonic Orchestra, the Metropole Orchestra, the South Netherlands Philharmonic, the Banatul Philharmonic Orchestra and the Divadlo Antonina Opera House Dvoraka Ostrava (Lady Macbeth of Mtsensk).
 He is also appointed assistant conductor at The Netherlands Radio Philharmonic Orchestra.